Soph-iee/DogGallery/ReadME.md

 # Dog Breed Search & Random Image Generator

-A simple web app that lets users search for dog breeds and generate random dog images using the Dog API
+A responsive simple web app that lets users search for dog breeds and generate random dog images using the Dog API

 ## Features